lacchain/gas-management/docs/Architecture.md

 In this section we will review the different components of the architecture, function and relationship with the other components.

+If you prefer to go to the practical part of how to adapt your Dapp, you can check [How adapt your Dapp](How_adapt_your_Dapp.md)

 ![Architecture](images/architecture.png)

 ## Writer Node Components